raspberrypi/documentation/configuration/device-tree.md

 You can also use some alternative separators if you think that `=` is overused.
 These are all legal:
 ```
 dtoverlay thing:name=value,othername=othervalue
-dtparam setme andsetme="long string with spaces and ' "
+dtparam setme andsetme='long string with spaces and "a quote"'
 dtparam quote="'"
 ```
 These examples use whitespace to separate the directive from the rest of the line instead of `=`.
 They also use a colon to separate the overlay from its parameters, and `setme` is given the default value 1/true/on/okay.